Increase Torrent Speed

 Even if you wanted to bargain at 30 Megabytes, The cable/link connecting you to the router is only capable of 100 megabits or 10 MegaBytes at best.
 This is a pure case of bottlenecking where one weak component affects the other stronger ones as transfers will happen with only 10 Megabytes which is the cable’s limit.
 Now imagine a torrent that can be downloaded at extreme speed.
 But it is your weak hardware creating the bottleneck.

 Look at this image again.
 User C is somewhere far away.
 Probably in another country.
 If this user created a torrent and you were to download it.
 The first problem would be the one we have already discussed.
 You wouldn’t be able to cross the 10 Megabyte mark.
 Secondly, since there are multiple points in between, maybe one of them could become the bottleneck again, it might have too much traffic and comparatively weaker hardware.
 Resulting in lower speed.

 Seeders & Leechers

 There has already been too much discussion about it and the general idea is to have more seeders.
 I’ve also discussed seeders and leechers in this article.
 This is true, but keeping the above factor in mind, good seeders from a location that doesn’t have a great link with mine is of no help at all.
 Usually, this doesn’t happen most of the time as we are not the only ones downloading it and someone from our locality already has the file and is now seeding it.

 We tried to understand the reason behind our good or bad torrent speed.
-Irrespective of how many software tweaks we try, most of the times it is the physical barrier.
+Irrespective of how many software tweaks we try, most of the time it is the physical barrier.
 I have usually never had any problems with the software and the default settings have worked for me.

-I hope you liked the article, Please feel free to pen down your thoughts in the comment section below.
+I hope you liked the article, please feel free to pen down your thoughts in the comment section below.